lpipes/tronko/README.md

 		-p, --paired			use paired reads
 		-s, --single			use single reads
 		-r, --reference			use a reference
-		-q, --fastq			reads to assign are fastq
-		-y, --partition-directory	use a partition directory
 		-v, --reverse-single-read	when using single read reverse it -z, --reverse-paired-read	when using pairs reverse second read -f, --reference-file		path to reference file
-		-t, --tree-file			path to treefile
-		-m, --msa-file			path to msa file
-		-d, --partitions-directory	path to output partitions files -o, --results			path to output file
+		-o, --results			path to output file
-		-x, --tax-file			path to tax file
 		-g, --single-read-file		path to single read file
 		-1, --paired-read-file1		path to paired read 1 file
 		-2, --paired-read-file2		path to paired read 2 file